doppllib/doppllib.github.io/docs/generaldesign.md

 # General Design and Purpose

 Doppl is a build framework modeled on top of J2objc.
 J2objc itself is stable and performant, but designed to be a core piece of technology that is fairly environment neutral.
-As such, it's Android code is minimal (Log, etc), and does not have a "default" build tool, other than make files (basically).
+As such, its Android code is minimal (Log, etc), and does not have a "default" build tool, other than make files (basically).

-J2objc is certainly usable on it's own, but setup and configuration are non-trivial, and if specifically building for Android and iOS (not general Java that might be used on a server or with GWT), is somewhat limited in the amount of code that can be shared.
+J2objc is certainly usable on its own, but setup and configuration are non-trivial, and if specifically building for Android and iOS (not general Java that might be used on a server or with GWT), is somewhat limited in the amount of code that can be shared.

 Among Doppl's goals: